kdoore/CS2335-Gitbook/project-1-score-and-ui-elements/button-example.md

 **Declare Variables **
-   - At the top of the file, we will declare variables that will be connected with gameObjects, components, etc.  The dataType of the variable must match the dataType that the variable will refer to.
+  At the top of the file, we will declare variables that will be connected with gameObjects, components, etc.  The dataType of the variable must match the dataType that the variable will refer to.

+   **Initialize Variables in Start()**
-** In Start( ), make connection between variable and the gameObject's Text component **
+ In Start( ), make connection between variable and the gameObject's Text component

 #Unity Code